Reishi and Testosterone: Antiandrogenic Effects of Ganoderma Lucidum

 Reishi is a potent medicinal mushroom with multiple active ingredients.

-It powerfully stimulates immunity and has anti-cancer benefits, but at the same time it’s the strongest known natural antiandrogen and can interfere with the production of DHT and binding of male hormones to their receptor sites.
+It powerfully stimulates immunity, but at the same time, it’s the strongest known natural antiandrogen and can interfere with the production of DHT and binding of male hormones to their receptor sites.

 Since most of you reading this are looking for ways to raise testosterone and DHT levels to enhance anabolic and androgenic effects in the body, Reishi would definitely be something to avoid, as it likely is the most counterproductive supplement you could possibly take in regards of hormonal optimization.